mitre/cti/USAGE.md

 ## Getting multiple objects
 The recipes in this section address how to query the dataset for multiple objects.

-When working with queries to return objects based on a set of characteristics, it is likely that you'll end up with a few objects which are no longer maintained by ATT&CK.
+&#9888; When working with queries to return objects based on a set of characteristics, it is likely that you'll end up with a few objects which are no longer maintained by ATT&CK.
+These are objects marked as deprecated or revoked.
 We keep these outdated objects around so that workflows depending on them don't break, but we recommend you avoid using them when possible.
-Please see the section [working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information.
+Please see the section [Working with deprecated and revoked objects](#Working-with-deprecated-and-revoked-objects) for more information.

-### Getting all objects of a type
+### Objects by type
-See [The ATT&CK Data Model](#The-ATTCK-Data-Model) (above) for mappings of ATT&CK type to STIX type.
+See [The ATT&CK data model](#The-ATTCK-Data-Model) (above) for mappings of ATT&CK type to STIX type.

 ```python
 # use the appropriate STIX type in the query according to the desired ATT&CK type
 techniques = src.query([ stix2.Filter("type", "=", "attack-pattern") ])
 ```

-### Getting objects by Content
+### Objects by content
 Sometimes it may be useful to query objects by the content of their description:

 ```python